 By planning the organization of cultural events, the promotion of the Greek book, music and the arts, the dissemination of the Greek cinema, theater and the teaching of the Greek language at the core of its action, the Hellenic Foundation for Culture has proved that it possesses the necessary knowledge, experience, prestige and vision to promote the Greek culture both in Greece and abroad.

-To this end, the HFC has established a network outside Greece, which includes branches in Alexandria, Belgrade, Berlin, Bucharest, Moscow, Odessa, and Trieste.
+To this end, the HFC has established a network outside Greece, which includes branches in Alexandria, Belgrade, Berlin, Bucharest, Moscow, Nicosia, Odessa, Sarajevo, Tirana and Trieste.
 The HFC will soon be present in more countries through its cooperation with our embassies and distinguished personalities living abroad who aligns their efforts with our mission to disseminate the Greek culture.

 The HFC is a member of two important European cultural networks; namely, the European Union National Institutes for Culture (EUNIC) and the Anna Lindh Foundation.